 |Olympus E-M10« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-M10|

 It is notable that the 7D Mark II has a headphone jack, which is not present on the E-M5 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 7D Mark II and the E-M5 II are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the E-M5 II followed on from the Olympus E-M5.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.